OGRECave/blender2ogre/ParticleSystem.md

 By default `Hair Length` is set to 4 which makes the debris show 4 x larger so set the value to 1.

-With `Number` it is possible to control the amount of objects that will appear randomly on the mesh surface.
+With `Number` it is possible to control the number of objects that will appear randomly on the mesh surface.

 ![particle-system1.png](images/particle-sys/particle-system1.png)